kedro-org/kedro/docs/source/03_tutorial/06_visualise_pipeline.md

 And this will visualise the pipeline visualisation saved as `my_shareable_pipeline.json`.

-## Visualise plotly-express charts on Kedro-viz
+## Visualise plotly-express charts in Kedro-viz

 You can view plotly-express charts in Kedro-Viz when you use Kedro's plotly data connector.